 ¨I have four children and I teach them how to be concerned about the environment so they are busy with this purpose.
 For example, one is giving classes on Climate Change.
 I also grow my own vegetables, I go to work by bike, I have solar energy, I try to avoid plastics and I try to live in a sustainable way.
 I am vegeterian for 30 years.¨ — A man in his 60s with solid views on Climate Change.

 “I speak a lot on Social Media.
 People contact me to send me information on Climate Change and I enjoy discussing around Climate Crisis.
 I strongly believe it´s not the individual actions but collective ones.
 It´s the responsibility of politicians to listen and care for their citizens by drafting and respecting Climate Change regulations.¨ — A Spaniard in his mid-twenties working for a Global Youth NGO based in Brussels.

 ¨I recycle, I eat less meat and I came here with my children who are 33 and 28 and my grandsons.
 Also, we only have 3 cars in the family for 20 of us.
 I think if we mobilise together we can tackle many horizons of Climate Change.¨ — A lady in her 70s who worked for a Shelter House for children.

-There is HOPE and the change always starts with us.
+There is hope and the change starts with each of us.

 “The Earth will not continue to offer its harvest, except with faithful stewardship.
 We cannot say we love the land and then take steps to destroy it for use by future generations.” — John Paul II